Prepare your Swamp Cooler for the winter

 - Pipes freezing: As soon as the temperature drops, the water inside the pipelines of your swamp cooler or evaporative cooler begins to turn into ice, thus expanding in size, which cracks the pipelines and causes them to leak the next summer.

-Scroll on to read the detailed step by step guide on how to prepare your swamp cooler for the winter
+Scroll on to read the detailed step-by-step guide on how to prepare your swamp cooler for the winter.

 Contents